An Introduction to the JGit Sources

 Running the Tests

 Now that the code compiles, let’s run the tests to validate the setup.
-Therefore, three projects are of interest. org.eclipse.jgit.junit provides utilities to set up and tear down test scenarios. org.eclipse.jgit.test and org.eclipse.jgit.java7.test hold the tests for the respective code projects.
-Unless you don’t have Java 7 installed, import all three of them.
+Therefore, two projects are of interest. org.eclipse.jgit.junit provides utilities to set up and tear down test scenarios and org.eclipse.jgit.test holds the actual tests.
+Import both of them.

 If you see testMaliciousPathEmpty fail, you are likely running on Windows and hit by bug 396662.